learn-computer-graphics/rendering-techniques/doc/getting-started/building.md

 ![add existing](building/add-existing.png)

 You can now navigate in your custom folder in the `src` folder and select the files.
+These .fsl stands for Forge Shading Language, which is a superset of DirectX's HLSL that can be transpiled into other shading languages such as .glsl.

 ![add shaders](building/add-shaders.png)